BinaryAnalysisPlatform/binaryanalysisplatform.github.io/_posts/2019-08-15-knowledge-intro-1.md

 ---
 layout: post
 permalink: knowledge-intro-1
-title: Introduction into BAP Knowledge Representation - Part 1
+title: BAP Knowledge Representation - Part 1
 ---

 An important part of BAP 2.0 is the new knowledge representation system, which drives all the new code.
 Given how important it is for understanding and using modern BAP, I decided to introduce it informally in a series of blog posts.
 This series is by no means a substitution for documentation or a tutorial, which will (I hope) follow.
 The intention is to describe the system in a friendly manner like I would describe it to my colleague in front of a whiteboard.